MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

 Headings
 --------

-Headings used in restructured text documents have no defined order other than the order within a file.
-LFRic core will use the following hierarchy (based on Sphinx recommendations) for most moderately-sized
+LFRic core documentation will use the following hierarchy for marking headings (based on Sphinx recommendations) for most moderately-sized
 files:

 -  '=' for sections